uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 ### 3.4  Implementation
 The chosen tools are open-source solutions like MapServer, Leaflet, and PostgreSQL, which provide functionalities comparable to commercial options but at a reduced setup cost.
 This application is designed with the assumption that users (decision-makers) lack a background in modeling or implementation.
 Therefore, the information presented to them is straightforward and user-friendly, avoiding technical or conceptual details.

+To develop the application, an Object-Oriented (OO) methodology, SQL, GO Language, and JavaScript were employed.
+The application features a main window where all functionalities are accessible via a toolbar or menu, making it easy for users to navigate.